-REDDITCH BOROUGH COUNCIL

 - 3.8 Since the changes introduced in 2012 as described in 3.3 above, the Council has not exercised its powers under RIPA at all.
 The Surveillance Commissioner has noted that in recent years authorities like ours have granted far fewer RIPA authorisations and some have granted none at all in the last three years.
 The reasons include the legislative changes and also reduced resources, greater access to data-matching and overt, rather than covert law enforcement, - 3.9 At the time of the Council's last physical inspection, in 2015, RIPA powers had not been exercised by the Council since 2012.
-This year, a further three years on, during which no RIPA activity had been undertaken, the Surveillance Commissioner notified the Council in January that he was taking a more flexible approach to inspections and would decide on the basis of a pre-assessment questionnaire, whether a physical inspection was required. - 3.10 On the basis of the responses to the questionnaire, the Commissioner advised that a physical inspection would not be required.
-However, there were a number of points of feedback that he made, as follows: - Acknowledgement that whilst RIPA awareness training has been undertaken and is refreshed with staff on an annual basis, there is a clear need to have training delivered forthwith to those staff within the Trading Standards services, and in order that those who are most likely to engage RIPA powers remain "match fit".

-Trading Standards are enforced by Worcestershire Regulatory Services.
-The Head of WRS has been advised of this recommendation for him to organise.

-- 2) The revised Code of Practice for Covert Surveillance and Property Interference 2018 (paragraph 4.47) advised that elected members should at least on an annual basis review the RIPA policy and the authority's use of the Act: Hence this report. - 3) A reminder of the importance of regular, ongoing internal oversight of the actual or potential use of these powers, which should be managed through your Senior Responsible Officer.
+In 2018, a further three years on, during which no RIPA activity had been undertaken, the Surveillance Commissioner conducted a remote, light-touch review. - 3.10 One of the points of feedback provided by the Commissioner in 2018 was a reminder of the importance of regular, ongoing internal oversight of the actual or potential use of these powers, which should be managed through your Senior Responsible Officer.
 The Inspector advised that officers need to maintain their levels of training lest, however remote a possibility it may appear, the powers need to be used.

-REDDITCH BOROUGH COUNCIL

-The Senior Responsible Officer [SRO] is Jayne Pickering, Director of Finance and Resources, who holds meeting every six months to review any RIPA issues, consider any training or other issues relating to RIPA.
+The Senior Responsible Officer [SRO] is Jayne Pickering, Director of Finance and Resources, who holds a meeting every six months to review any RIPA issues, consider any training or other issues relating to RIPA.
 These meetings used to take place quarterly, but due to the lack of RIPA activity, the SRO decided that twice a year would be sufficient.
-The Inspector has been advised of this and has not raised a concern.

-4) The Inspector also drew attention to the increasing usefulness and accessibility of social media, which can offer initial investigative leads and assist with your enforcement or other responsibilities, but it behoves you to ensure that such resources as these are used in a controlled, auditable, and well understood manner.

-The Council is extremely vigilant in reminding officers of the risks attached to checking social media and possible inadvertently straying into "surveillance" territory because the Council is regarded as "the State" when it comes to looking at people's social media platforms to glean information about them for investigatory purposes.
-This is included in annual data-protection refresher training for all staff and is also included periodically in the staff newsletter.

-- 3.11 It is not possible for the Council to 'opt out' of the RIPA regime, which means that although we have not used these powers for years, we are still required by the Commissioner to keep our officers briefed on it, aware of its potential use and crucially, trained in the completion of applications and their approval. - 3.12 The Council is a member of the National Anti-Fraud Network [NAFN], which is hosted by Thameside MBC and which provides data and intelligence services under the RIPA regime to public sector organisations in relation to fraud investigations.
+The Inspector has been advised of this and has not raised a concern. - 3.11 It is not possible for the Council to 'opt out' of the RIPA regime, which means that although we have not used these powers for years, we are still required by the Commissioner to keep our officers briefed on it, aware of its potential use and crucially, trained in the completion of applications and their approval. - 3.12 The Council is a member of the National Anti-Fraud Network [NAFN], which is hosted by Thameside MBC and which provides data and intelligence services under the RIPA regime to public sector organisations in relation to fraud investigations.
 Over 90% of local authorities are members of NAFN.
-Membership enables the Council to avail of its expertise, without having to have our own staff for the purpose.
+Membership enables the Council to avail of its expertise, without having to have our own staff for the purpose. - 3.13 Members' attention is drawn to the recent amendment to the Policy since last year's report, the inclusion of a section on 'Obtaining Communications Data'.

-Customer / Equalities and Diversity Implications

-3.13 There are no direct implications arising out of this report, providing information to elected members and seeking their approval of the Council's RIPA policies and procedures.
+3.14 There are no direct implications arising out of this report, providing information to elected members and seeking their approval of the Council's RIPA policies and procedures.